We support fish exporters to access markets overseas, but other government agencies and industry groups also have a role in exporting from Australia.

-The Australian Harmonised Export Commodity Codes (AHECC) are designed for use by exporters, customs brokers and freight forwarders in the classification of goods when providing export declarations to the Australian Customs and Border Protection Service.
+The Australian Harmonised Export Commodity Codes (AHECC) are designed for use by exporters, customs brokers and freight forwarders in the classification of goods when providing export declarations to the Australian Government Department of Home Affairs.

 The Harmonised Commodity Description and Coding system is generally referred to as the ‘Harmonised System’ (HS).
 It is a multi-purpose international product classification nomenclature developed by the World Customs Organisation (WCO) and is used to classify traded products.

-The Customs Tariff adds two sets of two digit codes to the six–digit international HS.
+The customs tariff classification adds two sets of two digit codes to the six–digit international HS.
 Australia uses an eight-digit code to classify goods for export.
 The first six align with international classification standards, while the last two digits are specific to Australian exports.

 The classifications are not static and are subject to change.
 It is very important to keep up-to-date with any changes as they occur.
-The AHECC is usually updated every January and July and up-to-date versions of the classifications can be found at the ABS Website.
+The AHECC is usually updated every January and July and up-to-date versions of the classifications can be found at the Australian Bureau of Statistics website.

 Failure to properly classify your product could lead to incorrect taxation on your exports and the potential loss of the product.

 The Codex Alimentarius (CODEX) or ‘Food Code’ are harmonised international food standards, which protect consumer health and promote fair practices in food trade.

 CODEX requirements provide guidance for a Hazard Analysis and Critical Control Points (HACCP) plan to meet export requirements.

 The Australia New Zealand Food Standards Code is developed and administered by Food Standards Australia New Zealand.